henryl74/pp3-hangman/README.md

 [Hangman - Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game))

-My version of the game allows to play one user at the time, I've implemented a menu that allows players to chose the word in three different languages, there are a few functions that check the user validation inputs for the game flow; in this version the player can only guess one letter at the time, if the word content two of the same letters, then they will be displayed on the screen, this increases the chances of winning, if after six attempts the player fails to guess the word, then it's game over.
+My version of the game allows to play one user at the time, I've implemented a menu that allows players to choose the word to be guessed in three different languages.
+There are a few functions that check the user validation inputs for the game flow; the player can only guess one letter at the time, if the word content two of the same letters, then they will be displayed on the screen, this increases the chances of winning, if after six attempts the player fails to guess the word, then it's game over.

 The main goal of this project is to demonstrate my knowledge acquired throughout the course in Python.
 I hope you all like it and have fun playing.